Leptogenesis from spontaneous symmetry breaking during inflation: Inflation with symmetry breaking

 The first choice for a tachyonic mass is a ``wrong-sign'' non-minimal coupling $\xi$.
 Since $R \approx 12 H_I^2$ during inflation, the non-minimal coupling gives rise to a symmetry breaking with an effective Higgs mass $m_h \sim \sqrt{12 \xi} H_I/\sqrt{\lambda}$.
 Removing the non-minimal coupling by a conformal transformation into the Einstein frame, one can see that the tachyonic mass is effectively given by the inflaton potential \cite{Kumar:2017ecc}.
 In this work we shall focus on the second possibility where the symmetry breaking is induced by the Higgs-inflaton coupling $\mathcal{O}_i$.
-To have a clear discussion in the second scenario we set $\xi =0$, although this condition is not necessary in a more general setup.
-In order to develop a stable VEV $h_0$, the leading choice comes from the dimension 6 operator \cite{Wu:2018lmx,Chen:2018xck,Kumar:2017ecc}:
+To simplify the discussion, we set $\xi =0$, although this condition is not necessary in a more general setup.
+A stable VEV $h_0$ develops for the dimension 6 operator of the form~\cite{Wu:2018lmx,Chen:2018xck,Kumar:2017ecc}